-Sliding Sands Trail is a 11.2 mile moderately trafficked out and back trail located near Kula, HI that features beautiful wild flowers and is only recommended for very experienced adventurers.
+Sliding Sands Trail is a 11.2 mile moderately trafficked out and back trail located near Kula, Hawaii that features beautiful wild flowers and is only recommended for very experienced adventurers.
 The trail offers a number of activity options and is accessible year-round.

 Directions from Highway 378: Follow Haleakala Crater Road to the Haleakala Visitor Center.
 Park in the visitor center parking lot.
 The trail leaves from the eastern side of the parking area.

 This was a phenomenal hike.
 The terrain and landscape is unlike anything I've seen, definitely otherworldly.
 I highly recommend trekking down the crater at least somewhat so you can truly appreciate the expanse of it.
 The 11.2 miles on AllTrails is if you do an out and back from the Visitors Center to the Kapalaoa cabin.
 It's about 3.5 miles to base and then a nice 2 mile stroll on flat ground to the cabin in what feels like a desert.
 It's really quite peaceful.
 There's many options and trails for exploring this place, just pick the one that works for you and do it.
 You won't regret it.

 A side note, the hike gets pretty hot as the day goes on.
 It didn't get too bad until the late morning, but on my trek back up the crater I was drinking a ton of water.
 I probably burned through 3.5L on my 5.5 hour hike (although I am a big water drinker).
 If you can force yourself, get up early watch the sunrise at the summit (or near the summit it's beautiful regardless) and then go hike.
 That way you can get the full Haleakala experience and beat the heat.

 Haleakala Crater is an amazing place that has a quiet, ethereal magnificence to it.
 One must be prepared for rapidly changing weather, raw, rugged terrain, and deceptively challenging hiking if you decide to make the journey down.